 Asian American Studies Department at SFSU

-AAS at SF State is also the largest AAS Department in the nation.
-It currently has 16 tenured/tenure-track faculty and 7 Asian American ethnic units dedicated to teaching, studying, and serving the diverse Asian American communities: Chinese, Filipino, Japanese, Korean, South Asian, Southeast Asian (Cambodian and Vietnamese), and Asian of Mixed Heritage.
-With 11 graduate and 41 undergraduate courses, AAS has a comprehensive program of study on the Asian American experience, with a commitment to serving the University, our students, and the Asian American communities.
+AAS at SF State is also the largest AAS Department in the country, currently staffed with 16 tenured/tenure-track faculty and 7 lecturers.
+In Fall 1969, AAS began its first semester with 17 different courses.
+The department has now grown to 40 undergraduate and 13 graduate courses, with 9 new undergraduate courses scheduled for AY 2014-15.
+Dedicated to teaching, studying, and serving our diverse Asian American communities, the following ethnic units have been established within the department: Chinese, Filipino, Japanese, Korean, South Asian, Southeast Asian (Cambodian and Vietnamese), and Asian of Mixed Heritage.
+With over 50 undergraduate and graduate courses taught by over 20 faculty, AAS has the nation’s most comprehensive program of study on the Asian American experience, with a commitment to serving our students, the academe, and most important, our Asian American communities.